Freight Audit and Payment Best Practices

 2. Be communicative and flexible.

 It’s possible that your auditing process will interfere with other carriers and suppliers.
 Even though the process belongs to your company, it involves others as well.
-For a thorough auditing, you generally have to gather information from partners and other parties, which can be a time-consuming strain on their resources.
+For thorough auditing, you generally have to gather information from partners and other parties, which can be a time-consuming strain on their resources.

 To maintain a robust freight audit and payment system, you have to maintain strong relationships with your partners.
 Be flexible and adaptable.
 Show them how your company’s auditing system is also going to help them.
 Additionally, try to create a standardized two-way communication that simplifies auditing for all parties.